-Effective August 4, 2006 CBIZ transferred the listing of its common stock to the New York Stock Exchange (NYSE) under the new symbol "CBZ."
-CBIZ believes that being accepted by this well known and highly regarded stock exchange represents recognition of our growth, stability, market position and business conduct, and expects that being traded on the NYSE will improve our market liquidity, assist in recruiting and acquisitions, and will be recognized by our clients.
+Effective August 4, 2006, CBIZ transferred the listing of its common stock to the New York Stock Exchange (NYSE) under the new symbol "CBZ."
+CBIZ believes that being traded on the NYSE provides recognition of our growth, stability, market position and business conduct.
+CBIZ also expects that being traded on the NYSE will broaden our name recognition, improve our market liquidity, and assist in recruiting and acquisitions.